gruntwork-io/terraform-kubernetes-helm/examples/k8s-tiller-minikube/README.md

     - `terraform apply`
     - Fill in the required variables based on your needs. <!-- TODO: show example inputs here -->

-The Terraform code creates a few resources before deploying Tiller using `kubergrunt`:
+The Terraform code creates a few resources before deploying Tiller:

 - A Kubernetes `Namespace` (the `tiller-namespace`) to house the Tiller instance.
 This namespace is where all the Kubernetes resources that Tiller needs to function will live.
 In production, you will want to lock down access to this